Dannov/Blackjack/README.md

 -WHAT I LOVE ABOUT IT-
-1.the fact that your money balance saves even after you finished the program 2.aftek you get an ace and your cards value go above 21 ace value will be set to 1 3.easy to understand menu at the start of the program
+1. the fact that your money balance saves even after you finished the program
+2. aftek you get an ace and your cards value go above 21 ace value will be set to 1
+3. easy to understand menu at the start of the program

+If you have any questions feel free to ask me :)